 Think about what message you want to show, what words do you want your audience to think about when they think of you.
 This process can take some time to discover what you really want to say or what kind of artist you want to look like.
 Don’t rush this step and don’t put everything out there.
 You have no idea who will come across you, your social media, or your website so keep it professional.

-Beginning to think about these questions and make these types of decisions about your digital footprint, is how you begin developing and curating you brand.
+Beginning to think about these questions and make these types of decisions about your digital footprint, is how you begin developing and curating your brand.
 Here are some ways to begin curating:

 Whatever you are taking a photo of, tightly up that space.
 Remove what isn’t necessary, tuck cords from your tools, turn bottles of paint, sweep if your floor is messy.
-Set up your area that you want to document like a photoshoot.
+Set up your area that you want to document like a photo shoot.
 Pull in materials or items that you want in the shot if it makes it appear better.
-Remember to curate once you have an arsenal of imagery, not everything is going to be post or share worthy.
+Remember to curate once you have an arsenal of imagery, not everything is going to be posted or share-worthy.

 Scheduling: Consistency in posts can be key to developing your brand and building followers.
-You also need to be patient while you develop this brand, consistency and pace is key.
+You also need to be patient while you develop this brand, consistency, and pace are key.
 Use a schedule or calendar to strategize when you post.
-Look up when local events, holidays and arts happenings are occurring and post relatable material around those.
+Look up when local events, holidays, and art happenings are occurring and post relatable material around those.

-There are a variety of website service that can give you a snap shot into your already existing social footprint and can warn your of potential damaging posts.
+There is a variety of website services that can give you a snapshot of your already existing social footprint and can warn you of potential damaging posts.
 Now if you want them to remove anything, that’s when their fees begin to kick in.
-Once you decide how to proceed with your damaging posts, its important to work forward with a clean strategy.
+Once you decide how to proceed with your damaging posts, it’s important to work forward with a clear strategy.